 The stainless-steel Planet Boxes also seem great, yet my kids lose their lunch boxes constantly, so I have never splurged on anything so nice for my forgetful boys.

 I have found that a few bento box type boxes or something like these Sistema brand containers (that I found for just a few dollars each at Home Goods and Marshall's) work great for fruits, veggies, crackers, dips, or things like olives and pickles.

 I even found this cute little Sistema container with a sealed area to hold dips and spreads.
 It’s great for veggies with some vegan ranch, apple slices with peanut butter, or crackers with hummus.

-I also always make sure to buy a good quality thermos for soups, pasta, or rice dishes.
+I also always make sure to buy good-quality thermos for soups, pasta, or rice dishes.
 This way I can heat up something in the morning, and they have a hot lunch at school.
-These thermoses also work great for holding cold pasta salad or bean salads.
+These thermoses also work great for holding cold pasta salads or bean salads.
 Chickpea salad is one of my kids’ favorite lunch foods!
-Finding thermoses for older kids’ without babyish looking cartoons is hard, I had to order my plain ones on Amazon.
+Finding thermoses for older kids' without babyish-looking cartoons is hard, I had to order my plain ones on Amazon.

 Vegan lunch ideas for kids can seem difficult and when you are vegan and gluten-free, it can feel impossible!

 My kids have been vegan their whole lives and gluten-free for the last 6 years.
 Vegan lunches were pretty easy and a non-issue, but when we needed to go gluten-free as well, we all wanted to cry!

 All of the lunch options that I listed above are actually both vegan and gluten-free if you use gluten-free bread, wraps, and pasta.